mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 the owner 50% of all revenue year-round.
 If the Travellers spend 10 Ship Shares on Revenue Control, they gain 5% more of the revenue.
-This means that the owner receives only 45% of the total revenue and the Travellers’ share increases to 55%.
+This means that the owner receives only 45% of the total revenue and the Travellers' share increases to 55%.

 Ship Shares